School Science Lessons

 It is thermally unstable, but can polymerize explosively if heated to the melting point.

-The European Food Safety Authority (EFSA) recommends consuming golden rather than dark brown or black toast, short espresso rather than lungo, and avoiding overcooked foods.
+The European Food Safety Authority (EFSA) recommends consuming golden not dark brown or black toast, short espresso not lungo, and not overcooked foods.

 Acrylamide is a toxic chemical which could cause tumours.